Outbound calling integration guideFollow

 Call concurrency limits

-Please contact the Bandwidth support team to determine what the appropriate call concurrency limits are.
-This will be calculated by type of traffic and expected MOU.
-If a customer's call concurrency limit is reached, a 503 Service Unavailable or 486 Busy Here signal message will be provided to the customer.
+Please contact your Bandwidth Support Team to determine what the appropriate call concurrency limits are for your account.
+This will be calculated by the type of traffic and expected Minutes of Use (MOU).
+If your call concurrency limit is reached, you'll be provided a 503 Service Unavailable or 486 Busy Here signal message.

-Redundant Capacity: Bandwidth will allocate capacity on the following Outbound Calling rate decks to allow them to be capacity redundant during scheduled maintenance events: Flat Rate, Priority, Hybrid, On-Net, and Local.
+Bandwidth will allocate capacity on the following outbound calling rate decks to allow them to be capacity redundant during scheduled maintenance events:

-Non-Redundant Capacity: Bandwidth will allocate non-redundant capacity on the following Outbound Calling rate decks: Wholesale, Carrier, and Select.
+Bandwidth will allocate non-redundant capacity on the following outbound calling rate decks:

-Note: in the event of a schedule maintenance or a service impacting event, you should anticipate and expect decreased capacity and route advance to other vendors.
+Note: In the event of a scheduled maintenance or a service impacting event, you should anticipate and expect decreased capacity and route advance to other vendors.

 Supported caller ID/privacy types

-- FROM field – default option for caller ID name, number, and rating
+- FROM field is the default option for caller ID name, number, and rating

-- RPID (Remote Party ID) – secondary option
+- RPID (Remote Party ID) is a secondary option

 - P-Asserted ID is a supported option